How to Create a Carpool at Oregon State University

 Carpool Parking Rates

 The cost of a carpool permit is evenly divided between the number of carpool members.
-Carpool permits can be split between up to five members.
+Carpool permits can be split between up to six (6) members.
 The more members in your carpool, the less each member has to pay!
 Carpool permits are not eligible for Payroll Deduction.

 Recruit more riders, pay less!